kexiZeroing/FE-Learning-notes/knowledge/javascript/typescript.md

 ## Using TypeScript

+1. In terms of programming language, let TypeScript make sure you can write modern JavaScript.
+2. In terms of type system, make sure type safety and our JavaScript makes sense.

 ### Setting Up TypeScript
 To start off, the TypeScript compiler will need to be installed in order to convert TypeScript files into JavaScript files.
 To do this, TypeScript can either be installed globally or only available at the project level.